A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: Numerical Algorithms and Application to Image Restoration

-\subsection{Computation of TGV; classic TGV vs. proposed TGV}
+\subsection{Computation of TGV; Classic TGV vs. Proposed TGV}

 In this section the rotational invariance property of the classic discrete TGV and the proposed discrete TGV are compared.
 For three test images (see Figure \ref{iso}), the classic discrete TGV values and the proposed discrete TGV values of the images as well as their $90^\circ$ rotated versions are calculated.
 To compute an approximation of the classic discrete TGV and the proposed one, we solve the optimization problems (\ref{sim2}) and (\ref{sim3}), respectively, by means of the primal-dual algorithm (Algorithm \ref{algorithm1}).
 In order to solve (\ref{sim3}), let $\tilde{L}^*=\left( \right)$.
 Then, we can rewrite the constraint of (\ref{sim3}) as

 Now, set

 Then, problem~\eqref{sim3} can be written in terms of~\eqref{conalg}.
 In order to employ Algorithm~\ref{algorithm1}, note that the proximal operators for $\sigma \mathcal{F}^*$ and $\tau \mathcal{G}$ read as: